icelandico/geodev_site/src/lib/content/blog/unsupported-browser-page-in-gatsby.md

 ---
-templateKey: blog-post
-title: Unsupported browser page in Gatsby
+category: Gatsby
+date: 2021-05-02 20:14:16.460000+00:00
+description: '"Learn how to detect and block outdated browsers using Gatsby.
+Enhance user experience by ensuring compatibility and encouraging updates.
+See it live on this site!"'
 slug: Unsupported browser page in Gatsby
-date: 2021-05-02T20:14:16.460Z
-category: Gatsby
 tag:
 - gatsby
 - javascript
+templateKey: blog-post
+title: Unsupported browser page in Gatsby
 ---

 It is pretty common nowadays to display a popup or special page if a user is using any of the unsupported browsers by the particular website.
 The purpose of this is to inform the user that the page may not display properly or he even won't be able to use some/all features on the website.
 Such information should also make the user stop using an outdated browser.